top of page

 Garden

 This area provides children with the opportunity to explore nature and observe growth and change over time.
-We have grown many fruit, vegetables, and flowers in our raised bed and shared these with our families.
-Our favourite produce were pumpkins, which we carved in October.
+We are currently growing potatoes, beans, tomatoes, peppers and sunflowers.

 There is a 'Bug Hotel' for our creepy-crawly residents!
 We often 'rescue' insects and place them safely in the hotel and carefully observe them using magnifying glasses etc.